-Each setlist can be viewed and played in its original order or sorted alphabetically, by least-recently played (fresh), or shuffled.
-In the shuffle view, you can pull the list downward until you see the refresh icon, then let go to randomize the list of scores-the changes will take effect the next time you select a score from the list.
+The main list of setlists and the contents of each individual setlist can be sorted manually, alphabetically, or by least-recently played (fresh).
+In addition, individual setlists can be sorted randomly and shuffled at any time: drag the list downward until you see the refresh control, then let go to re-shuffle the queue.